aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/signatureline/_index.md

 ### getEmail() {#getEmail--}

-Gets and sets the email of singer.
+Gets or sets the email of singer.

 ```javascript
 getEmail() : string;